Dobutamine Stress Echocardiogram

 Once all the images have been taken, the technologist will wipe the gel from your

 chest, remove the ECG pads, and take out the IV line.
 You may then put on your clothes.

 You may go back your usual diet and activities unless your doctor tells you differently.

 Generally, there is no special type of care following a dobutamine stress echocardiogram.

-However, your doctor may give you other instructions after the test, depending on
+However, your healthcare provider may give you other instructions after the test,

 Before you agree to the test or the procedure make sure you know: